ToniRV/bonnet/README.md

 2. Install TensorRT from here to have python bindings: https://docs.nvidia.com/deeplearning/sdk/tensorrt-install-guide/index.html#installing-debian

+DO install as well `python3-libnvinfer-dev` and you'll have to copy the installed python packages from `cp -r /usr/lib/python3.6/dist-packages/* /home/tonirv/Code/bonnet/train_py/venv/lib/python3.6/site-packages`

 # Bonnet: An Open-Source Training and Deployment Framework for Semantic Segmentation in Robotics.
 0.)
 Make dir bonnet_data in `/home/$USER/datasets/bonnet_data`